 Joe is excited to be on the Board of Tourism HR Canada to better understand the needs of the sector and to contribute creative and sustainable strategies to ensure strong workforce development for a strong Canadian tourism sector.

 President and CEO, OTEC

 Victoria has been on the Tourism HR Canada Board since 2006, representing workforce development issues and priorities for the Ontario tourism & hospitality sector.
 Throughout these years, OTEC has been a strong partner of THRC, and Ms. Behune has contributed to multiple Board committees and helped guide several THRC strategic plans.

 Passionate about tourism, she has spent over 40 years as a leader in public, private, and not-for-profit organizations, including her own business ventures and for several high profile brands.
 She brings provincial, national, and international perspectives to assisting our sector grow and achieve success through standards, training, and innovative destination development and workforce development solutions.

 Victoria has an extensive background in marketing, business development, strategic planning, workforce and training development, and Board management.
 Her entrepreneurial spirit, branding expertise, revenue development, and business acumen will assist the Board in setting strategic direction in the areas of workforce development and human resource solutions for the sector.
 She is invigorated to be on the Board of the THRC, where there is potential to make a difference through a strategic focus on the Canadian businesses and people that make our tourism sector globally competitive.

-Jim Bence, President and CEO, Saskatchewan Hotel & Hospitality Association
+President and CEO, Saskatchewan Hotel & Hospitality Association

 Jim Bence is president & CEO of the Saskatchewan Hotel & Hospitality Association (SHHA), whose mandate is to provide the quality programs, services and education its member organizations need to ensure their financial stability and growth.